arzano/blackqueen/README.md

 ## Loosing Chess

 According to _The Classified Encyclopedia of Chess Variants_ Loosing Chess (also known as Anti Chess) is one of the most popular chess variants.
 The objective of the game is to loose all your chess pieces.
-In the following you can see an exemplary game of anti chess:
+In the following you can see an exemplary game of loosing chess:

 <p align="center"><img src="http://nele.xyz/antichess.gif" height="300" width="300"></p>